PnxLasantha/MobiAssignment/README.md

 3.Verify allure installation `allure --version`

-Note - For mac please refer this document to configure
+Note - For mac please refer this [document](https://docs.qameta.io/allure/) to configure

 ## Running the tests

 This is a Maven project.
-The tests can be executed from the command line using `mvn clean test`
+The tests can be executed from the command line using `mvn clean test -DsuiteXmlFile=testSuits/Assignment.xml`

 Execute the following command in the terminal to generate the reports `allure serve <location of the allure-results folder>` (This allure-results folder is created after executing